FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 ![RGB height](https://i.imgur.com/yHM8WzK.png)

-Solder the RGB led on the pcb after that it's time to put the 220 Ohm resistors like this :
+Solder the RGB led on the pcb, after that it's time to put the 220 Ohm resistors like this :

 ![RGB led soldered to Teensy](https://i.imgur.com/u2v6jMu.png)